TeamBEASTFTC/SkyStone/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Power: a value from 0 - 1 which determines the power given to the motors

 Time: the amount of time in miliseconds that you want to drive

 Back: a true/false on whether you want the robot to drive backwards.
 If false it will move forwards.

+***

+`choppy.moveForwBackEncoder(double power, int distance, boolean back);` This one allows us to move the robot forwards or backwards a set distance using encoders.
+For this to work the driveEncoder value in the init() must be set to true and the encoders must be plugged in.

+Power: a value from 0 - 1 which determines the power given to the motors

+Distance: The desired distance in mm that is to be travelled.
+This will be converted into the number of ticks by doing:
+1. Finding the scalar amount of rotations (this can also be a fraction)
+2. Multiplying this by the number of ticks in a wheel's rotation (think of a tick like a tick within the second hand of the watch.
+The 40:1 motors have 1120 ticks per rotation)

+Back: a true/false on whether you want the robot to drive backwards.
+If false it will move forwards.